What do you tell yourself?

 If you want to feel enough, do you celebrate your strengths?

 If YES, and you keeping going along this path and choosing to see the bigger picture in your smaller actions that YOU choose – you will get to a place of self-love.

 And yes, it will take time + showing up daily to better your relationship with your body – but that’s the same with all relationships, right?
 They all take time + love + care.
 So let that sink in, don’t be so hard on yourself, seriously.

 And my biggest recommendation to anyone looking to be kinder to themselves is to write daily something you’re grateful for + something you love about YOU and/or your body.
 (Example: I appreciate my ability to connect with others; my legs that allow me to walk; and my biceps that are starting to pop out again, etc).
 This is very important to do.
 It’ll help you reframe and reflect.

 But know you need to choose things that are actually true to you and on days that you feel stuck – be grateful that you have eyes to see, a computer or phone that allows you to read this, and lungs to breathe.
 We often take for granted what our bodies really allow us to do (and what we DO have in our lives) and it’s only when something is taken away that we realize just how powerful that was.

 Bottomline: all of this takes practice – so be kind to yourself along the way.
 Remember – all you can do is the best you can with where you are with what you know right now.
 If you can do that most days – you’re pretty good.

 With love XXO,

-p.s. if any of this resonates, I highly recommend getting on the list for the next opening class of Ditch the Diet.
-Get MORE.
-You’ll be joining an ah-mazing group of kind, caring, compassionate women I adore.
+p.s. if any of this resonates, checkout my online class Ditch the Diet.
+Get MORE🙂 You’ll be joining an ah-mazing group of kind, caring, compassionate women I adore.

 Love what you see?